We’re building a new FACS public website, Help us make it better. Preview the site and tell us what you think.

 Legal Aid NSW provides a number of services to help with domestic and family violence legal issues.

 Women’s Domestic Violence Court Advocacy Services (WDVCASs) are locally-based, independent services for women and children seeking help and information about how to get protection from domestic violence from the courts.
 There are 28 WDVCASs that service 114 local courts.
-Find your local WDVCAS online or call Law Access NSW 1300 888 529, TTY 1300 889 529.
+Find your local WDVCAS online or call 1800 938 227 or Law Access NSW 1300 888 529, TTY 1300 889 529.

 The Domestic Violence Practitioner Service (DVPS) funds private lawyers to assist women and children experiencing domestic violence in court proceedings.
 You can find out more about DVPS locations and services through your local WDVCAS or by calling Law Access NSW 1300 888 529, TTY 1300 889 529.